Ejostol/Falling-Stands-/paper.md

 <param ve-image url="crypto-pollenmap.JPG"
        region="304,-83,535,420"
        label="Map of areas with estimated transpiration/precipitation ratios greater than 0.4 mm/mm-1.
 These aresa are predicted to be the most difficult for Japanese cedar to survive in due to climate change.
 The island of Yakushima is outlined in red.
-Map adapted by Kira Clingen from Matusmoto et al., "Mapping of Japanese cedar forests vulnerable to global warming in Japan," Global Environmental Research 10 (2006): 181-188." license="Image created by author, no permissions needed." url="https://github.com/Ejostol/Falling-Stands-/blob/main/DSC_0122.JPG?raw=true">
+Map adapted by Kira Clingen from Matusmoto et al., Mapping of Japanese cedar forests vulnerable to global warming in Japan, Global Environmental Research 10 (2006): 181-188." license="Image created by author, no permissions needed." url="https://github.com/Ejostol/Falling-Stands-/blob/main/DSC_0122.JPG?raw=true">